Why PC?

 • You're probably going to own some sort of PC anyways, why not pay a bit more on top to make it a gaming machine?
 That alone makes it cheaper than a console.

 The Personal Computer is a constantly evolving platform.
 It grows in power, capability, and value every single year.
 It's also free of the control of any single entity, which are why many of these advantages now exist.
-Rather than being regulated by a single company, control and improvement influence over the PC belongs to everyone equally.
+Rather than being regulated by a single entity, control and improvement influence over the PC belongs to everyone equally.
 Even you, the consumers, have the full freedom to create or sell software, games, and hardware for it.
 It's being constantly improved by competing companies and individuals all over the spectrum, and all of them are trying to offer you (and potential developers) the best experience possible.

 "Why do you care what others buy and play games on?"

 Consoles are no longer a 'cool and innovative' thing that developers intentionally choose based on compatibility with their artistic vision (as was the case in the 1980s-1990s before the 'new age' of PC graphics).
 They're something developers have to work with and water their games down to be compatible with, something that many gamers have to buy (because of marketing lies and forced/bribed exclusivity), and that PC gamers have to deal with (because so many people got tricked into buying them and developers prioritize that large and weak-hardwared demographic over the PC).
 Sony and Microsoft entered the turf of the PC gamer when they attacked our games, our developers, and our industry.
+This has changed in recent years, notably with Microsofts attempts at creating a somewhat more compatible ecosystem with PC, and with Sony's more and more frequent ports of their games, and indirect access to their libraries.

 Here's an amazing quote from /u/MangoTangoFox that helps explain this section: